BOARD OF DIRECTORS

 Tracy Sockalosky

-BOARD MEMBER, APPOINTED 2025Tracy is the Assistant Principal of Dover-Sherborn Middle School.
+BOARD MEMBER, ELECTED, 2025-2026Tracy is the Assistant Principal of Dover-Sherborn Middle School.

 Tracy is a past member of the MassCue Board of Directors and has been presenting at the annual conference since 2012.
 She has also presented for EdTech Teacher, Massachusetts Teachers Association, Learn Launch and several school districts in the region.
 Tracy earned her M. Ed. from Harvard Graduate School of Education and her Bachelors in History and History of Art from University of Michigan.